amber-lang/amber-docs/docs/basic_syntax/functions.md

 Notice that using `?` operator is automatically failing with the `status` code of the failing operation.

-You can mark a whole function as failable using `?` in the function declaration, an example:
+If you specify the return type of a failable function, you must also append the `?` to the type name.

 ```ab
 fun failable(): Num? {